davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 1. If a policy mappings extension is present, then for each issuerDomainPolicy ID-P in the policy mappings extension:

    {: type="(%d)"}
-   1. If the policy_mapping variable is greater than 0, if there is a node in the `valid_policy_graph` of depth i where ID-P is the valid_policy, set `expected_policy_set` to the set of subjectDomainPolicy values that are specified as equivalent to ID-P by the policy mappings extension.
+   1. If the policy_mapping variable is greater than 0 and there is a node in the `valid_policy_graph` of depth i where ID-P is the valid_policy, set `expected_policy_set` to the set of subjectDomainPolicy values that are specified as equivalent to ID-P by the policy mappings extension.

+   2. If the policy_mapping variable is greater than 0,
-      If no node of depth i in the `valid_policy_graph` has a `valid_policy` of ID-P but there is a node of depth i with a `valid_policy` of anyPolicy, then generate a child node of the node of depth i-1 that has a `valid_policy` of anyPolicy as follows:
+      no node of depth i in the `valid_policy_graph` has a `valid_policy` of ID-P, but there is a node of depth i with a `valid_policy` of anyPolicy, then generate a child node of the node of depth i-1 that has a `valid_policy` of anyPolicy as follows: